Mohamed-squared/Physics-test/chapters.md

 E. $10^{-12}$ s
 ans: B

-3.The SI standard of length is based on:
+3. The SI standard of length is based on:
-A.the distance from the north pole to the equator along a meridian passing through Paris B.wavelength of light emitted by $\mathrm{Hg}^{198}$ C.wavelength of light emitted by $Kr^{86}$
+A. the distance from the north pole to the equator along a meridian passing through Paris
+B. wavelength of light emitted by $\mathrm{Hg}^{198}$
+C. wavelength of light emitted by $Kr^{86}$
-D.a precision meter stick in Paris
+D. a precision meter stick in Paris
-E.the speed of light
+E. the speed of light
 ans: E

 4.In 1866, the U. S. Congress defined the U. S.yard as exactly 3600/3937 international meter.
 This was done primarily because: